SamuelEarl/fanny-pack-ui-old/src/routes/customize-theme/+page.svelte.md

   });

   /**
-   * This function will take the name of a block of CSS variables (as defined in the `fp-theme.css` file),
+   * This function will take the name of a block of CSS variables (as defined in the `theme.css` file),
    * find that block in the `themeFile`, and return all the variables that are defined in that block.
    */
   function findMatchingVariableBlock(blockName) {